History of Virginia on stamps: Other famous Virginians

 George C. Marshall was honored with a 20-cent stamp issued on October 24, 1967, in Lexington, Virginia.
-A graduate of Virginia Military Institute, he made his home at Dodona Manor in Leesburg, Virginia, now the home of the George C. Marshall International Center.
+A graduate of Virginia Military Institute, he made his home at Dodona Manor in Leesburg, Virginia, now the stewarded by the George C. Marshall International Center.
 An early advocate of mechanized warfare, during WWII he served Roosevelt as Army Chief of Staff, the first five star "General of the Army".
 During the Cold War, he served as Truman's secretary of state, overseeing the "Marshall Plan" for which he received the Nobel Peace Prize.
 He was briefly president of the American Red Cross and Defense Secretary during the Korean War.

 Grandma Moses was honored with a 6-cent stamp in 1969 among the American Folklore issue.
 Born in Greenwich, New York, she retired from Staunton, Virginia farm work in her seventies and began painting.
 She and her husband spent much of their lives in the Shenandoah Valley.
 A self-taught artist, discovered in 1939 she produced over 1,500 paintings, including several after her 100th birthday.
 Her work features rural landscapes with traditional activities evoking simpler times.
 The stamp is a detail from her "Fourth of July" completed in 1951 when she was 91.